yvelikova/axway-open-docs/content/en/docs/central/catalog/authenticate-an-api-secured-with-oauth-published-from-an-external-gateway.md

 ![Postman generate a collection](/Images/central/catalog/postman-generate-collection.png)

-After the Postman Collection has been created from the catalog item specification file click the three dots that appear at the bottom right when hovering over the collection.
+After the Postman Collection has been created from the catalog item specification  click the three dots that appear at the bottom right when hovering over the collection.
 After clicking the  three dots click the "Edit" button.

 ![Postman edit button](/Images/central/catalog/postman-edit-dots.png)